A few weeks ago, we had an

 1 stalk celery, trimmed and sliced thin

-½ cup dried mushrooms (any combination), rinsed and soaked in hot water
+½ cup dried mushrooms (any combination), rinsed and soaked

 vegetable broth (low salt, heated)